At least 15 crore children, youths out of formal education system: Dharmendra Pradhan | Education

 Pradhan, who is also the Minister for Skill Development, said that for the first time the government has combined education and skill departments.

-''The move has created a new approach for good livelihoods,'' he said.
+''The move has created a new approach for good livelihoods.
+COVID-19 pandemic has necessitated a shift towards digital medium of education.
+A vibrant digital ecosystem in education will expand learning opportunities and spur innovation and entrepreneurship in the education sector,'' he said.

+The minister informed that educational institutions and skill development centres have been affected during the pandemic but the government ensured the continuity of education by developing digital content at a large scale.
+Pradhan further informed that in the near future every village will be connected with high-speed internet.
+These mass-scale digitisation efforts are creating new education, skilling, and entrepreneurial ecosystems, he said.

+''Teachers play an important role in building society and technology is reshaping society.
+With the greater advent of technology and changing society, our teachers need to be re-skilled and up-skilled,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)